 And then I stumbled onto The Little Bra Company.
 They’re an online retailer specializing in quality lingerie for smaller chested women (i.e. ladies like me)!
 They have everything from comfortable t-shirt bras to sexy lingerie.
 I found out that I was wearing the right size bra (though most women aren’t), but I didn’t understand what shape and style I needed.

 If you’re apprehensive about online bra shopping, like I was, don’t be.
 You can call them and they’ll do a fit consultation over the phone to help you find a fit and style perfect for you.
 It’s fantastic!
-Below are a few simple things I learned to get you started!
-And TLBC is graciously offering you (and me!)
-15% off through July 1, so you can find the perfect bras and lingerie!
+Below is my The Little Bra Company review including a few simple things I learned to get you started!

 The most important thing with finding a bra that fits is to “do the scoop.”
 That’s not the latest dance move, I promise.
 When you put your bra on, lean forward and scoop your breasts into the cups.
 Only then can you truly fit into your bra!

 One of the most important things TLBC taught me was that I’m wider set, which was why I had the gaping issue.
 If you can fit more than two fingers between your breasts or they tend to fall outwards, then you’re wider set too.
 The solution?
 Opt for demi cups and wider bands instead of plunging bras.

 If you suffer from the dreaded “side boob” (seriously the worst name ever), then you need fuller coverage.